-Act now to STOP genetic condition devastating families with cancer
+Act now to STOP bowel cancer devastating families with Lynch syndrome

 “Three generations of my family were devastated by cancer because of Lynch syndrome – my grandma, my mum, auntie and two uncles.
 I was also diagnosed with bowel cancer.

 Because of my family history I should have been tested for Lynch syndrome sooner and my bowel cancer might have been prevented.